-PFASs, a class of toxic chemicals in drinking water and consumer products, have been linked to a wide range of health effects including immune system toxicity, elevated cholesterol, delayed mammary gland development, effects on the thyroid and liver, and cancer.
-Scientists are concerned that exposures to chemicals that alter mammary gland development may increase the risk of breast cancer.
+With over 4,700 PFAS chemicals on the global market, these toxic chemicals pose an enormous public health challenge.
+PFAS chemicals have been linked to a wide range of health effects including immune system toxicity, elevated cholesterol, delayed mammary gland development, effects on the thyroid and liver, and cancer.
+Scientists are concerned that exposures to chemicals that alter mammary gland development may increase the risk of breast cancer later in life.

 The Time to Act is Now!

 Washington, Maine, and most recently, New York have been successful in adopting policies banning the use of PFAS in food packaging, likely to be followed next by California which has prioritized similar policies under their Green Chemistry & Safer Consumer Products legislation.
 It is crucial Massachusetts joins this list as well.

 In addition to Massachusetts, the following states also have policies currently up for consideration related to banning PFAS from food packaging in favor of safer alternative options: Arizona, Connecticut, Illinois, Iowa, Minnesota, New Hampshire, New Jersey, Rhode Island, Vermont, Virginia, and Wisconsin.